 sudo privileges.
 All the commands in this tutorial should be run as a non-root user.

-Drupal is an open source, flexible, highly scalable and secure Content Management System (CMS) which allows users to easily build and create web sites.
+Drupal is an open-source, flexible, highly scalable, and secure Content Management System (CMS) that allows users to easily build and create websites.
 It can be extended using modules and enables users to transform content management into powerful digital solutions.

 Install Drupal on CentOS

 Step 1.
 The first command will update the package lists to ensure you get the latest version and dependencies.